lamassu/petri-runner/design.md

 ## Network down

 How do we handle something like network being down?
-Probably based to handle this with timeouts.
+Probably best to handle this with timeouts.
 The behavior is the same as if the user walks away from the machine.
 One difference is that we can also display a network-down screen.
 This should probably be handled outside the net.
-It can't be modeled well with our compisition model.
+It can't be modeled well with our composition model.